Skip to main content

 3 mentions Positive Neutral Negative

-• “Great music, lots of levels (but not too many like in Forever).”
+• “Great music, lots of levels (but not too much like in Forever).”

-• “After completing the game on deadly difficulty and 100%ing the series, I can say I enjoyed the game a lot.
-The new soundtracks fit Tasty Planet really well, no complaints here.”
+• “After completing the game on deadly difficulty and 100%'ing the series, I can tell the developers had a ton of fun with the new art styles, and I really loved those as well (especially the dragon levels).
+The new soundtracks for the game fit Tasty Planet really well; no complaints here.”

 • humor